duereg/manager-readme/README.md

  - Disagree with me

     The best solutions comes from a healthy level of debate.
-We need to be able to separate our ideas from our egos .
-I’ll challenge your ideas with the goal of coming to the best possible solution, I hope you’ll challenge mine.
+We need to be able to separate our ideas from our egos.
+I’ll challenge your ideas with the goal of coming to the best possible solution; I hope you’ll challenge mine.
 Disagreement is feedback and the sooner we learn how to efficiently disagree with each other, the sooner we’ll trust and respect each other more.
 Ideas don’t get better with agreement.

  - Tell me when I screw up